msutt981/Lab-Attendance-Sign-in-Program/README.md

 4. You can now run the .pyw file.
 The program will generate and save the log and pool files as needed.

 ## Options
 - The default professor password is 9987.
 To change it, edit the .pyw file and search for 9987 and change it to whatever you would like it to be.
-Just make sure it is still between the "s ie: `"the changed password"`
+Just make sure it is still between the `"`s ie: `"the changed password"`

 ## Sign-in/out usage
 - Sign-in/out names are case insensitive.
 They should be automatically initial capitalized as one would expect names to be.